mpv-player/mpv/DOCS/man/input.rst

     this purpose.

 ``hwdec-current``
-    Return the current hardware decoding in use.
+    The current hardware decoding in use.
 If decoding is active, return one of the values used by the ``hwdec`` option/property. ``no``/false indicates software decoding.
 If no decoder is loaded, the property is unavailable.

 ``hwdec-interop``
     This returns the currently loaded hardware decoding/output interop driver.